Expecting your first baby?

 Great Welcome-Home Gifts for Babies:

 - Pacifier.
-Okay, maybe pacifiers are gifts for moms than for infants since it can help the baby keep quiet after crying.
+Okay, maybe organic baby pacifiers are gifts for moms than for infants since it can help the baby keep quiet after crying.

 - Diapers.
-Diapers are splendid gifts to new parents, and they’re budget-friendly, too!
+Non-toxic disposable diapers and organic cloth baby diapers are splendid gifts to new parents, and they’re budget-friendly, too!
 We don’t know anyone who would reject diapers, so these are a wonderful choice.

 Your gifts don’t have to be extravagant to make an impact.
 Whatever it is, big or small, offer something useful to the new parents that can reduce their own load and give them peace of mind.